Ptaeroxylon obliquum

 General Info – summary

-This dioecious Tree is up to 20m high or a multi-stemmed shrub.
+This Tree is up to 20m high or may be a multi-stemmed shrub.
 The paripinnate Leaves lack stipules.
 Leaflets are asymmetric with translucent dots.
-The small pale yellow, regular, 4-merous Flowers are actinomorphic.
+Actinomorphic Flowers are small, pale yellow, regular, 4-merous and dioecious.
 The male has 4 free stamens, and the female has a superior flattened ovary with 2 styles.
-Fruit: a small, apically notched & bilobed capsule with 2 light-winged seeds.
+The Fruit is a small, apically notched and bilobed capsule with 2 light-winged seeds.

 Description